 What is “First Contact Resolution” and Why Does it Matter?

 First Contact Resolution means exactly that, resolving a conflict in a single interaction, whether over the phone, email, live chat, or even social media.
 People have very short attention spans these days, which is why it is not only important to respond to negative customer feedback quickly, but to do so in a way that reduces any additional effort on the part of the consumer.

 Online reviews and star ratings aren’t going anywhere soon, but thanks to new technology and an abundance of data, it is entirely possible to keep your clients happy by addressing negative customer feedback quickly and efficiently.

-To find out how you can monitor your customer feedback, create alerts, and even automate responses, start a free trial of SmileBack.
+Find out how you can monitor your customer feedback, create alerts, and even automate responses.